lorist/pexip-dialout-macro/README.md

 ## Features

 - **Host detection** — only conference Hosts can initiate dial-out; Guests see a notification
-- **Role selection prompt** — choose Guest or Host for each dialled participant
+- **Role selection** — choose Guest or Host for each dialled participant
+- **Directory search** — search by name or address across hundreds of contacts
+- **Pagination** — browse 3 contacts per page with Next/Previous navigation
 - **Protocol auto-detection** — uses `"auto"` by default, deferring to Pexip Call Routing Rules
 - **PIN handling** — extracts embedded PINs from the SIP dial string (e.g. `test**1234@domain`) or works transparently when PINs are entered via IVR/DTMF
-- **Standalone capable** — runs independently or alongside the Pexip Call Control Macro (call-macro)
+- **Standalone capable** — runs independently or alongside the Pexip Call Control Macro
 - **Self-configuring** — enables HttpClient and manages the HTTP Allow List automatically
+- **DX70/CE9 compatible** — uses Prompt dialogs for all UI, avoiding panel widget rendering issues on older firmware

 ## Requirements